moonsharp-devs/moonsharp_org/coroutines.md

 99% of the time this is probably overkill - not even the Lua standard library handles callbacks+yield correctly in the vast majority of the cases.
 But if you plan to implement APIs like *load*, *pcall* or *coroutine.resume* by yourself, this is needed.

+> As an aside, in some corner cases MoonSharp handles yielding in a different way (better in every case I tried so far but who knows) than standard Lua.
+For example, tostring() supports yielding __tostring metamethods without raising an error.